DataFire/Integrations/integrations/generated/google_dfareporting/README.md

       * items [DimensionValue](#dimensionvalue)
     * dimensions `array`: The list of dimensions the report should include.
       * items [SortedDimension](#sorteddimension)
     * enableAllDimensionCombinations `boolean`: Whether to enable all reach dimension combinations in the report.
 Defaults to false.
-If enabled, the date range of the report should be within the last three months.
+If enabled, the date range of the report should be within the last 42 days.
     * metricNames `array`: The list of names of metrics the report should include.
       * items `string`
     * reachByFrequencyMetricNames `array`: The list of names of  Reach By Frequency metrics the report should include.